sriharshith-2006/sriharshith-2006/README.md

 ## 🔤 Multi-Script Detection & Classification

-Deep Learning project for detecting and classifying multiple Indian language scripts using **Faster R-CNN**.

-### Features
+A Deep Learning object-detection system that locates and classifies text written in multiple Indian language scripts within natural scene images.
+Built on **Faster R-CNN with a ResNet backbone**, the model uses a Region Proposal Network to generate candidate text regions, followed by bounding-box regression to tighten those regions around the actual text.
+Localization quality was measured using **IoU (Intersection over Union)**, and **Non-Maximum Suppression** was applied to eliminate overlapping, low-confidence proposals so only the most accurate detections remain.
+The final stage classifies each detected region into its corresponding script class.

 - 🎯 Faster R-CNN
 - 📐 Bounding Box Regression